At Sun Academy Bradwell, we use the National Curriculum and it’s guidance to inform our english aims and attainment targets.

 All pupils in key stage 1 and 2 have a 15 minute lesson each day that has a focus on handwriting and spelling.
 There is a weekly spelling test and in year 5 and 6 these lessons offer an opportunity to apply to other basic skills.

 Within the genre blocks, pupils unpick and learn about the grammar styles and composition of the genre.
-This process is undertaken over a two week period and pupils have the opportunity to apply their learning.
+This process is undertaken over a two to three week period and pupils have the opportunity to apply their learning.
+The academy uses Jane Considine’s ‘The Write Stuff’ to support with the teaching of writing.
 At the end of the genre block there is an Aspiring authors opportunity.
 Aspiring authors uses a range of drama techniques which assist with the emphasis of specific vocabulary and experiential learning which is pictorial and kinaesthetic.
 Pupils have the opportunity from the aspiring authors input to plan, draft, redraft and create a final write in the genre of the block.